JuliaColl/venvs-lab3/readme.md

 bug dos tabs same screen
 cars: use the full room, dont have everything in the back... and use 3D, dont have everything parallel to the blackboard
-parabolic: use the full room, dont have everything in the back... and use 3D, dont have everything parallel to the blackboard no es respawneja al lobby no es respawneja a la posicio a on estaves al cambiar d room no sespawneja a prop d la porta second user to come to room does not see other players when u join a room, users always are at the spawn position and dont move to their real position
+parabolic: use the full room, dont have everything in the back... and use 3D, dont have everything parallel to the blackboard al cambiar d room no sespawneja a prop d la porta second user to come to room does not see other players when u join a room, users always are at the spawn position and dont move to their real position